Responsible tourism in Antarctica

 But while it is true that a flight to Buenos Aires, Ushuaia or Antarctica will contribute to the climate crisis, so will every other flight you take, every car journey you make and every bit of food you eat that has travelled from a distant farm.
 They all contribute to the melting of polar ice, and they all also contribute to the altered rainfalls, drought and hurricanes across the world as a whole.
 So it is wrong to link your Antarctic flights exclusively with the melting poles – and it is equally wrong to ignore all the other carbon emissions you create when thinking about how to reduce your impact on Antarctica.

 This leads us to the dilemma that every traveller to the poles faces.
 There is no easy alternative to flying and – unlike other choices we can make in our lives (choosing renewable energy over fossil fuels, Fairtrade over regular coffee, and local over shipped-in food) – there is no magic low carbon aviation fuel available right now.

 What you can do

 Most of our customers who have travelled to Antarctica have described themselves as deeply moved by its peace and pristine landscapes.
 Climate change, nature’s fragility and the urgency of protecting it suddenly hit home, and an expedition to Antarctica really can prove to be life-changing.
 In a land where there are no local voices to shout about their cause, tourists have an important role to play as representatives and ambassadors for this final wilderness.

-If you do decide to go to Antarctica, perhaps the question is: what changes can you make in your life to reduce your carbon footprint and lobby for effective global regulation of carbon?
+But for now, if you do decide to go to Antarctica, perhaps the most pressing question is: what changes can you make in your life to reduce your carbon footprint and lobby for effective global regulation of carbon?